What do students do in this clinic?

 Students represent non-citizen clients who are applying for political asylum, immigration status for victims of domestic violence, violent crimes, or trafficking, family-based immigration status; or other relief.

 Discussion of immigration benefits and relief from removal, discussion of the practical aspects of representing immigration clients and being an immigration attorney and case rounds.
 Each student does a presentation on an immigration benefit and on an ethics issue.

 What do students learn in this clinic?

 Time, case, and client management; how to work with clients from diverse backgrounds; how to work with clients who have suffered trauma and dislocation; how to marshal and present facts persuasively in affidavits, application materials, and administrative hearings.
 This clinic also introduces students to lawyers and others in the immigration practice community.

 Every fall and spring semester.
 Students may enroll in the Immigration Clinic in the summer for credit, but only if they have either already completed the classroom component in a previous semester or are planning to enroll in the subsequent fall.

 Are students permitted or encouraged to take this clinic for additional semesters?

-Because of the nature of the cases, it is common for students to take an additional semester to continue working on their cases.
+Yes, due to the nature of immigration law, it is common for students to take an additional semester to continue working on their cases.